 The intent of the program is to educate and prepare architects and urban designers to understand the built and urban environments through the lens of social work values and to be responsive to the emotional, social, and physical needs of individuals, families and communities.
 The dual degree opens career opportunities in community development and planning, housing rehabilitation and residential design for populations at risk, such as people who are developmentally disabled, elderly or economically disadvantaged.

-Students entering the Master of Architecture (MArch 2) program who also have been admitted to the Master of Social Work (MSW) program will need 3.5 to 4 academic years of study split between the Graduate School of Architecture & Urban Design and the Brown School.
+Students entering the Master of Architecture (MArch 2) program who also have been admitted to the Master of Social Work (MSW) program will need three and a half to four academic years of study split between the Graduate School of Architecture & Urban Design and the Brown School.
 Students admitted into the Master of Urban Design (MUD) and Master of Social Work (MSW) program spend a minimum of two semesters in the Graduate School of Architecture & Urban Design completing the MUD requirements and four semesters in the Brown School completing the MSW requirements.
 For both the MArch/MSW and MUD/MSW dual-degree programs, students may start their initial year in either school.

 For more information, contact the Brown School: